dufernandes/derdiedas/README.md

 ## Test coverage

-After running  `mvn verify` one can access the coverate report at the following file: `/derdiedas/target/site/jacoco/index.html`.
+After running  `mvn clean verify package` one can access the coverate report at the following file: `/derdiedas/target/site/jacoco/index.html`.

 ## Database